Glycerine: A Natural Remedy for Mouth Ulcers

 1. Direct Application

-– Use a clean cotton swab
+- Use a clean cotton swab or fingertip.

-– Apply a small amount of pure glycerine directly to the ulcer
+- Apply a small amount of pure glycerine directly to the ulcer.

-– Gently dab the affected area
+- Gently dab the affected area without rubbing.

 2. Combination Treatment